pavan-kumar-geddapu/College-Assignments/README.md

 # college-assignments
-some of my college assignments which i feel interesting
+some of my college assignments